 The City of Swan works in partnership with the Department of Primary Industries and Regional Development (DPIRD) to prevent the establishment of European wasps in WA.
-WA has been battling European wasp since 1977 and remains the only place in the world to successfully keep this pest from establishing for so long.
-Over 700 nests have been destroyed in this time which is about 40 per year.
+WA has been battling the European wasp since 1977 and remains the only place in the world to successfully keep this pest from establishing for so long.
+In 2019, a record 166 nests were destroyed across Perth.

 Why are European wasps a problem and where do they come from?

 European wasps are aggressive and more attracted to human activities than other wasps.
 Their sting is very painful and may be life threatening.
 One of the main concerns is that European wasps are attracted to meat products and may invade barbeques or other sources of outdoor food such as pet bowls.
 They also creep inside soft drink cans which can then pose a danger if swallowed as the person may be stung in the mouth or throat.
 European wasps are well established in the eastern states.
 Interstate freight is the main source into WA and nests are often detected in industrial areas as a result.